 Is the blood actually coming from the anus or is it on/in the stool?
 Has your cat had access to poison?
 Has he been straining to go to the toilet recently?
 Are there other symptoms?
 These are all questions your veterinarian will ask.

-Cat bleeding from claw:
+Cat bleeding from claw

 Bleeding from the claw is usually caused by injury or accidentally cutting the claw too short.
 Is one claw bleeding or several?
 Car accidents often lead to claw injuries so even if your cat appears to be well if multiple claws are bleeding and injured veterinary attention should be sought.

 If you have trimmed the claw too short, then this is something that can easily be treated at home.
 Either a styptic pencil or ordinary household flour can be used on the claw to stop the bleeding.
-As you can imagine, the claw will be a little sore for a day or so afterward.
+As you can imagine, the claw will be a little sore for a day or so afterwards.